 The author (Dr. Skotnicki’s book, Beyond Soap: the Real Truth About What You Are Doing to Your Skin and How to Fix It for a Beautiful Healthy Glow, was published by Penguin Random House in May 2018) acknowledges that everyone’s hair needs are different, but her bottom line advice applies to all: do not wash your hair unless it’s dirty or greasy.
 Period.

 What you can do is start to read product labels.
 “Avoid Methylisothiazolinone (MI), which is a preservative.
 It has caused an epidemic of allergic reactions to many skin products but the main categories are shampoo and body washes,” says Dr. Skotnicki.
 “Sulfates get a bad rap.
 They are not allergic but can irritate the hair shaft, and the faces and necks of those with more reactive skin.”
-Her Rx includes seeking out fragrance-free products, an order easier said than done in a market with unregulated labelling.
+She recommends seeking out fragrance-free products, which is easier said than done in a market with unregulated labelling.

 “For anyone with scalp itch, or reactions on the face and neck (people don’t always suspect that a recalcitrant rash on the eyelids or sides of neck could be caused by their shampoo), I usually start with fragrance-free shampoos, but the public hates them,” she says.
 Green Cricket, DHS and Free & Clear are among her go-to brands.

-And while signing off on shampoo alternatives, Dr. Skotnicki prefers a less-is-more approach.
+And while she signs off on shampoo alternatives, Dr. Skotnicki prefers a less-is-more approach.
 Her favourites, like Klorane Dry Shampoo, have a dozen ingredients or less.
 “I also like the co-wash concept, but the ones available are so full of organics that I worry they will irritate.
 When you see a list of 30+ ingredients I just think it is so unnecessary, and sets you up for a possible reaction,” she says.

 The scalp scientist: “For a healthy scalp and hair, it’s recommended to shampoo at least once every three days”